Kwansom/code-refactor-for-optimization/README.md

-# Code Refactor
+# Code Refactor For Optimization

-Code Refactor is a refactoring of a codebase to meet accessibility standards, so that client's website is optimized for search engines.
-Code Refactor follows best practices for file structure and naming conventions.
+Code Refactor For Optimization is a refactoring of a codebase to meet accessibility standards, so that client's website is optimized for search engines.
+Codebase follows best practices for file structure and naming conventions.

 ## Mock-Up
 The following image shows the web application's appearance and functionality: